Usavicho/Usavicho/README.md

 > I struggle putitng myself knto others shoes so if i seem rude or dismisisve of rhings i apolgoize . autism .
 I sometimes struggle with empathy amd emotiojs So sorry !

 > I really like bugs, media, and all genres of art.
+And no I don't want any "proship" or "darkship" interacting with me, basic boundaries.